 When an issue is caused by someone, or it’s someone’s responsibility to get something done — you want those people to have ownership over fixing the issue or making sure they get something done.
 However, it doesn’t mean that others can’t or shouldn’t also take ownership in helping someone fix issues or taking responsibility for what happens.
 In team environments, ownership means problems are everyone’s responsibility.
 This is especially true of leadership.
 This is best understood when you think of a leader taking ownership of results or mistakes within the organization even though he or she may not have had any direct involvement in the activities that caused the issue.

 Our power comes in taking personal responsibility for our life.
 The way of the leader is a path towards ownership.
-As a leader we take responsibility for our life, our actions and the environment around us.
+As a leader, we take responsibility for our life, our actions and the environment around us.
 The leader knows that they own nothing so they can risk everything.
 The measure of success is not the outcome but the intention.
 The courage to face the challenge is the victory!
-If failure is not an option, neither is risk.
+If failure is not an option, neither is a risk.

 Questions of the week: